 How far we have come already?
 Since the first satellite launched in 1957 to the beginnings of the International Space Station in 1998, we've been pushing the boundaries of space and technology for nearly 65 years.
-Now, in 2022, the following events took place in the first six months of the year:
+Now, in 2023, the following events took place last year year:

 Jan.
 6, the first space mission of 2022, SpaceX sent 49 Starlink satellites into Earth’s orbit aboard a Falcon 9 rocket.

 Jan.
 24, NASA’s James Webb Space Telescope reached its final destination, the second Lagrange point.

 Feb.
 18, NASA celebrates the one-year anniversary of its Mars rover, Perseverance.

 Apr.
 8, Axiom-1 sends the first private crew to the International Space Station (ISS).

 Apr.
 27, SpaceX’s Crew-4 launches, taking an all-private crew to the ISS.

 May 19, Boeing’s Starliner spacecraft successfully docks with the ISS.

 Jun.
 28, Rocket Lab launched NASA’s Capstone mission, a step towards NASA returning to the moon.

 In total, there were 75 rocket launches during the first six moths of 2022, matching the number of launches in 1967 when the U.S. and the Soviet Union were racing to the moon, according to the Space Foundation.